 I made the work Us (see Images 6 & 9) from bone, wood and mother of pearl.
 The bones are fossil fish bones that I find beachcombing.
 I took the mother of pearl that I laid inside these barnacle-like shapes from blue mussel shells, found on both Ameland and Grímsey.
-I also used mother of pearl as a reference to nearly all islands having a nickname with the word 'pearl' in it and because of the characteristic of protecting the animal from parasites and dirt.
+Mother of pearl is also used as a reference to nearly all islands having a nickname with the word 'pearl' in it because of the characteristic of protecting the animal from parasites and dirt.